Shaping How The World Thinks About Aging

 Sabina Brennan, psychologist, filmmaker and science communicator has made a substantial impact in raising awareness of the importance of brain health and dementia risk reduction, both nationally and internationally.
 Her projects aim to increase the societal impact of research by translating complex scientific content and research findings into easy-to-understand practical information.

-Sabina’s work has been covered extensively in the media.
-She is a regular contributor on TV and Radio and receives frequent invitations to speak nationally on topics related to ageing.
+Her work has been covered extensively in the media.
+She is a regular contributor on TV and radio and receives frequent invitations to speak nationally on topics related to aging.

 Science Foundation Ireland presented Sabina with their inaugural award for Outstanding Contribution to STEM Communication.
 She was a finalist in the US-Ireland Research Innovation Awards for research with socially isolated older adults.
 She also received an Innovation award from the Provost of Trinity College Dublin in recognition of the social impact of her work.